Anplus/TiFi/README.md

 # TiFi

-This is the source code for the TiFi.
+This is the source code for the Mobicom 2018 - TiFi.

 \WiFi contains the Matlab Code for generating the WiFi Packet.